Skip to main content

 Committee on Diversity, Equity, and Inclusion in Undergraduate Research (DEI in UR)

 The DEI in UR committee at Penn State Altoona has a deep commitment to broadening student representation in research and removing exclusionary practices that restrict access to undergraduate research opportunities.
 The committee’s mission is to remove barriers to participation in the research endeavor and enculture students into research as soon as possible, so they may gain the most benefits from the experience.
 We also recognize and value that diverse teams are more innovative and can role model possibilities for our underrepresented students (e.g., Díaz-García et al. 2013, Nathan and Lee 2013).
 As such, the committee is intentionally comprised of faculty from diverse and minoritized groups (racial, ethnic, gender, sex, sexual orientation, and first-generation).
-Students are welcome to directly contact any committee member for information on how to get involved.

 Student Pathways to Undergraduate Research (SPUR)